 – Let pizza cool, slice it up and serve!

-Thanks to Sauce Italian Kitchen for hosting me at one of their fun pizza making classes.
+#hosted: Thanks to Sauce Italian Kitchen for having me out at one of their fun pizza making classes.